History of the United States (2016–present): Second Trump presidency (2025–present)

 In early May 2022, Hoover Institution senior fellow Niall Ferguson said at the Milken Institute Global Conference that "Cold War II began some time ago".
 In January 2025, Ferguson wrote that the US has had "a second cold war" with China for at least six years and that the war further intensified under the Biden administration.
 Ferguson drew comparisons between Trump and then-US President Ronald Reagan, like assassination attempts on them, but further suggested that Trump use the Reagan administration's past approach in foreign policy.

 In early February 2025, Michael McFaul, a Stanford University political science professor and former US ambassador to Russia from 2012 to 2014, wrote via The Dispatch that Trump still viewed China as a major rival during his second term.
 McFaul criticised the second Trump administration for risking its chances to win "Cold War 2.0".
-He further criticised the administration's foreign policy decisions—for example, calling Canada a potential 51st state candidate, announcing possibility of obtaining Greenland from a NATO ally Denmark by either sale or military force, and attempts to shut down United States Agency for International Development (USAID)—for giving China and its ally Russia more advantage and risking ties with longtime US allies.
+He further criticised the administration's foreign policy decisions—for example, calling Canada a potential 51st state candidate, announcing attempts to pressure NATO ally Denmark to give up Greenland, and attempts to shut down United States Agency for International Development (USAID)—for giving China and its ally Russia more advantage and risking ties with longtime US allies.
 McFaul further wrote, "We will not be able to win Cold War 2.0 on our own."
+In 2025–26, the U.S. triggered the Greenland crisis.

 Relations between the United States and Latin America

 Venezuela

-The United States and Venezuela had a negative relation which continued on from the presidency of Nicolás Maduro who took over after the death of Hugo Chávez who was the president from 1999 to 2013.
-He was reelected in a close election in 2013 and reelected again in 2018.
-Venezuela would experience hyperinflation among the worst in the world leading to over 7 million Venezuelans leaving the country.
-The United States under the Trump Administration responded to the reelection of Maduro by not recognizing President Maduro in January 2019 and tried to get President Maduro to leave office through a variety of methods such as: diplomacy, economic and legal means.
-The United States has responded to the situation by also sending humanitarian aid.
+The United States and Venezuela had a negative relation from the presidency of Nicolás Maduro.
+The US declined to recognize President Maduro in January 2019 and tried to get him to leave office through diplomacy, economic and legal means.

-During the second Trump Administration warships were sent off the coast of Venezuela to what the United States said was part of an anti-drug effort.
-A boat was hit by US military forces in Caribbean Sea which the United States said was part of the anti-drug effort and that the boat was going to the United States.
+During the second Trump administration warships were sent off the coast of Venezuela to what the United States said was part of an anti-drug effort.
+From September 2025 until the beginning of 2026, 35 boats were struck by US military forces and 115 were killed.
+The Trump administration bombed Caracas and captured Maduro and his wife, Cilia Flores, on January 3, 2026, booking the two under drug-trafficking charges.
+They pled not guilty.

+2026 Iran War

+The United States along with Israel launched a series of air strikes on Iran starting on February 28 where Ayatollah Ali Khamenei was killed.
+Iran retaliated by attacking Israel, US facilities and allies to the United States across the Middle East afterward.
+A two-week ceasefire was agreed to between the United States and Iran on April 8 which was extended indefinitely before later ending in July.